PACER: A Fully Push-forward-based Distributional Reinforcement Learning Algorithm: Experiments

-\textbf{Effectiveness for Utility function.} In this part, we follow the same idea as \cite{armengol2021risk} to show the performance of PACER with different levels of CVaR utility function.
-Specifically, we modify the reward function in the HalfCheetah task as $R_t(s, a) = \bar{r}_t(s, a) - 70 \mathbb{I}_{v > 4} \cdot \mathcal{B}_{0.1}$, where $R_t(s, a)$ is the modified reward, $\bar{r}_t(s, a)$ is the original reward, and $v$ is the forward velocity.
-This modification will penalize high velocities ($v > 4$) with a Bernoulli distribution ($\mathcal{B}_{0.1}$), which represents rare but catastrophic events.
-We leverage CVaR with level $= {0.25,0.5,0.75,0.90,1}$ as our utility functions.
-The results are shown in Fig. \ref{fig: Risk_HalfCheetah-v3}.
-It is evident that the policy with a 0.75-CVaR outperforms the risk-neutral policy (1-CVaR), since the actor employing the 0.75-CVaR policy demonstrates risk aversion towards the infrequent yet catastrophic event that robot breakdowns.
-The result shows that PACER with proper utility functions has the ability to obtain risk-sensitive policies.
+To examine the performance of the PACER algorithm in the presence of environmental uncertainty when employing a non-neutral utility function.
+We modify the reward function in the HalfCheetah task to have a meaningful assessment of uncertainty and risk following the same idea as \cite{armengol2021risk}.
+Specifically, $R_t(s, a) = \bar{r}_t(s, a) - 70 \mathbb{I}_{v > 4} \cdot \mathcal{B}_{0.1}$, where $R_t(s, a)$ is the modified reward, $\bar{r}_t(s, a)$ is the original reward, and $v$ is the forward velocity.
+This modification will penalize high velocities ($v>4$) with a Bernoulli distribution ($\mathcal{B}_{0.1}$), which represents rare but catastrophic events.

+We evaluate the performance of PACER using exponential utility functions with different powers as examples for reward shaping type utility functions, i.e. $\psi(R) = R^\alpha$, and $Z_{\psi}^{\pi}(s,a) = \big[\displaystyle\sum\nolimits_{t=0}^{\infty}\gamma^tR(s_t,a_t)^{\alpha}\big]$ ($\alpha = 0.5, 0.8, 1, 1.5, 2$).
+The learning curves are shown in Fig. \ref{fig: ablation_Ant-v2}, it can be observed that there is a notable increase in the maximum average return as $\alpha$ is augmented.
+The results show that the agent seeks to pursue higher returns while concurrently managing the risk, further demonstrating the effectiveness for leveraging utility functions in PACER to generate risk-sensitive policies.